Community-Connected Project Assistant Program

 The training program for student project assistants to support faculty in leading CCL courses takes place prior to the start of the courses’ semester (J-Term for Spring, Summer for Fall).
 Faculty accepted to participate in the PA program commit to 1) one cohort meeting with CCE staff and PAs in advance of the semester, 2) share a draft syllabus with CCE staff a month before the semester begins and 3) two training meetings with your PA prior to the start of the course.
 Timing and frequency of meetings with your PA during term will be mutually determined at the beginning of the term (usually once per week).

-Faculty who are interested in having PA support for their PBL course in Fall 2022 should complete this application form by April 29, 2022.
+Faculty who are interested in having PA support for their PBL course in Spring 2023 should complete this application form by November 18, 2022.

 The CCE is a partner in campus efforts to support Project-Based Learning as a high-impact pedagogy.
 For the Fall 2022 semester, we are collaborating with the Center for Teaching, Learning, and Research to train a cohort of Project-Based Learning (PBL) Project Assistants that will allow all faculty to obtain this needed support for not only projects with external community-partnerships but also those including public products, a core component of all PBL courses.

 For more Middlebury College-specific resources for faculty, visit the Center for Teaching, Learning, and Research.

 PAs have six hours/week to support a course (assuming standard spring term).

 Each course will have a customized PA job description that the faculty member will propose during the application process requesting a PA and then refine through conversations with their PA.

 Examples of the type of work and facilitation a PA could lead include:

 - Provide an introductory overview of the principles of PBL to course participants